-Windale Primary School
+Windale Primary School - Curriculum Statement

 Windale is a nurturing, inclusive and purposeful environment, where all members of the school community inspire, imagine, believe and achieve.